 Course Committees are accountable to School Education and Experience Committees.
 They are responsible for assuring the quality of the student experience at course level.
 Course Committees include all staff making a significant teaching contribution, students on the course, and representatives of relevant academic services (i.e. Learning Support Services).
 Their role is to ensure that the course(s) operates in a manner appropriate to its stated aims and objectives and to a standard commensurate to the award to which it leads.
-The Course Committee is responsible for monitoring the Continual Monitoring Process report produced by the course team.
 Proposals to change a course for existing students should be approved by the Course Committee.